RogierdeRuijter/Portfolio/src/posts/journey-with-webcomponents.md

 > Throughout this post, when I refer to a web component, I mean a custom element
 > with a shadow DOM attached to them.

-At the time, we were working on a legacy system that was challenging to modify.
+At the time, we were working on a legacy web app that was challenging to modify.
 The objective was to construct a full-fledged UI library using web components.
 Since web components are independent of the rest of the page, we could use them without being concerned about other CSS or JavaScript on the page.
-This approach enabled us to incorporate these components within the legacy system and, once we transitioned away from it, to effortlessly transfer the UI library to a new frontend framework.
+This approach enabled us to incorporate these components within the legacy web app and, once we transitioned away from it, to effortlessly transfer the UI library to a new frontend framework.
 The concept remains solid, and in my opinion, it encapsulates the true potential of web components.